danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 | {{?RFC2633}} | RECOMMENDS signed attributes |
 {: title="RFCs using id-data"}

-An RFC requiring or forbidding signed attributes does not mean that a verifier will enforce this requirement when verifying, their CMS implementation may simply process the message whether or not signed attributes are present.
+An RFC requiring or forbidding signed attributes does not necessarily mean that a verifier will enforce this requirement when verifying, their CMS implementation may simply process the message whether or not signed attributes are present.
+If one of the signed attributes is necessary for the verifier to successfully verify the signature or to successfully process the CMS data then the attack will not apply.

 ## RFC 8894 Simple Certificate Enrolment Protocol

 Figure 6 in {{Section 3 of ?RFC8894}} specifies id-data as the eContentType, and shows the use of signedAttrs.
 The document itself never refers to signed attributes, but instead to authenticated attributes and an authenticatedAttributes type.
-Errata ID 8247 has been filed to clarify this.
+Errata ID 8247 clarifies that it should be "signed attributes" and "signedAttrs".

-Since SCEP seems to require the use of signedAttrs with the id-data eContentType, it is not affected by this attack.
+Since SCEP requires the use of signedAttrs with the id-data eContentType, and the recipient must process at least some of the signed attributes, it is not affected by the attack.

 ## RFC 8572 Secure Zero Touch Provisioning (SZTP)